Tooth Discoloration / Stained Teeth / Dark Teeth

 Phone: (214) 692-1050

 A memorable movie scene is found in Willy Wonka & the Chocolate Factory, when champion chewer Violet Beauregarde eats the forbidden piece of gum and then swells up to giant, blueberry-like proportions as a result.
 While the dangers of gum chewing outside of Willy Wonka’s world don’t include turning into a blueberry, sugar found in many brands of gum can be dangerous (to your dental enamel, not your human appearance).
-Thankfully there is the option of sugar-free gum for those that have a bit of Violet Beauregarde in them, and this sort of gum is not only safe for enamel but even includes health benefits.
+Thankfully, there is the option of sugar-free gum for those who have a bit of Violet Beauregarde in them, and this sort of gum is not only safe for enamel but even includes health benefits.

 Mouthguards Aren’t Just For Rocky Anymore!

-However conscientiously a person may care for their teeth, sometimes cavities do happen, and a visit to the dentist for a filling brings up the question: Which type of material amalgam (silver) or composite (white) is best for the tooth?
-Because composite tended to be more expensive than amalgam and often health insurance wouldn’t cover the cost, a person faced with the choice would choose silver fillings out of necessity.
+However conscientiously a person may care for their teeth, sometimes cavities do happen, and a visit to the dentist for a filling brings up the question: Which type of material, amalgam (silver) or composite (white), is best for the tooth?
+Because composite tends to be more expensive than amalgam and often health insurance wouldn’t cover the cost, a person faced with the choice would choose silver fillings out of necessity.
 After reviewing the options with an experienced Dallas, Texas dentist, Dr. William H. Miller, it was explained that times have changed since composite fillings were first introduced.
 Now that more research has been done on the benefits of composite filling and its use is widespread, it is more affordable and often covered by health insurance.
 Choosing between an amalgam and composite filling no longer has to be based on affordability, but rather on health, efficiency, and cosmetic appeal.